Umi Umi

 How many drones were used for the Umi Umi Penang drone show?

-MIRS Drone Show deployed a fleet of 1,000 drones for the Umi Umi Penang grand opening in George Town, Malaysia.
-The show featured dragon formations, heritage building silhouettes, and the signature UMI text reveal.
+The showcase used a fleet of 1,000 drones for the Umi Umi Penang grand opening in George Town, Malaysia.
+The show featured dragon, traditional-character, bowing-character, heritage-building, and signature UMI text formations.

 Where did the Umi Umi Penang drone show take place?

-The show was performed over George Town in Penang, Malaysia, near the Jalan Penang waterfront in the UNESCO World Heritage zone.
+The show was performed over George Town in Penang, Malaysia, near Umi Umi at The Garage on Jalan Penang.
 Umi Umi Penang is located at The Garage on Jln Penang, George Town.

 How long was the Umi Umi drone show?

-The show ran for approximately 12 minutes, covering multiple formation sequences from the dragon opener through the heritage silhouettes, the UMI text formation, and a full-fleet finale.
+The show ran for approximately 12 minutes, covering multiple formation sequences from the dragon opener through the character and heritage visuals, the UMI text formation, and a full-fleet finale.

 Who organised the drone show for Umi Umi Penang?